-Kinsta APM is available at no additional costs with all plans.
+Kinsta APM is available at no additional cost with all plans.
 To enable it, you need to:

-- Click on the website you’d like to debug
+- Select the website you’d like to debug

-- Click “Enable” on the top-right corner to start APM
+- Click the Enable Kinsta APM button to start APM

 Will Kinsta APM Slow Down my WordPress Site?